gurrenm3/BTD-Mod-Helper/Wiki/Getting-Started-Modding.md

 Rider used to cost money after 30 days, but now it's free!

-User the installer for Rider as normal.
-When you get to the Installation Options step, it's recommended to check the boxes for all the file association as well as for adding the "bin" to the PATH.
+Use the installer for Rider as normal.
+When you get to the Installation Options step, it's recommended to check the boxes for all the file associations as well as for adding the "bin" to the PATH.

 ![Rider Install](images/rider-install.png)